canjs/can-query-logic/doc/can-query-logic.md

 }
 ```

-This object represent a [can-query-logic/query Query].
+This object represents a [can-query-logic/query Query].
 This specific query indicates to
-request completed todos and have them sorted by their _name_.
+request completed todos and have the todos sorted by their _name_.

 A `QueryLogic` instance _understands_ what a `Query` represents.
 For example, it can filter items
 that match a particular query: